-The installation They look at you 2015 is by Kanak artist Nicolas Molé in response to discussions with Meltherorong and 15 dancers from across the region who attended a workshop in Vanuatu in 2014.
-Visitors enter through the tangled roots of a banyan tree, into a cleared open space found in many of the region’s villages.
-The surrounds are animated with Mole’s immersive animated video projections of a forest inhabited by various beings.
-A large dwelling holds 11 videos, presenting the diversity of performance found throughout Melanesia.
+The installation for APT8 They look at you 2015 is by Kanak artist Nicolas Molé in response to discussions with Meltherorong and 15 dancers from across the region who attended a workshop in Vanuatu in 2014.
+For APT8 visitors entered through the tangled roots of a banyan tree, into a cleared open space found in many of the region’s villages.
+The surrounds were animated with Mole’s immersive animated video projections of a forest inhabited by various beings.
+A large dwelling held 11 videos, presenting the diversity of performance found throughout Melanesia.

 Subscribe to QAGOMA YouTube to be the first to go behind-the-scenes / Watch or Read more about Asia Pacific artists